Turning Brownfields to Brightfields

 Government officials are beginning to recognize the value of more solar built closer to areas with greater population density.
 Clear policies at the local, state and federal level can support the development of brownfields and ease project complications.
 Communities see opportunity in brownfield redevelopment as a means to improve their tax base, protect open space, and utilize previously-developed land for the community benefit.

 Brownfield development can sometimes benefit from streamlined permitting and zoning.
-Some developers have seen permitting processes to take only a few months, as compared with the industry average of 18 to 24 months for open space development.
+Some developers have seen permitting processes take only a few months, as compared with the industry average of 18 to 24 months for open space development.
 Typically, cities and counties encourage the redevelopment of potentially contaminated land with an understanding of the potential tax revenue generated through the reuse of an idle site.
 Communities support brownfield revitalization, especially when it protects open space.

 Brownfield site development can benefit from improved project economics because of policies and incentives that reduce costs, but these beneficial policies are currently limited.
 The federal brownfield tax incentive allows clean-up costs to be fully deductible in the year they occurred, and several Northeast states also offer incentives.